apache/celeborn/docs/monitoring.md

   - namespace=ResourceConsumption
     - **notes:**
-      - This merics data is generated for each user and they are identified using a metric tag.
+      - This metrics data is generated for each user and they are identified using a metric tag.
     - diskFileCount
     - diskBytesWritten
     - hdfsFileCount